Recently, I was at a dinner with friends when a conversation started that caught my attention.

 Now that we’ve seen the impact that shipping costs have for online and mail-order purchasing, let’s move on to consider two more studies that show the influence free shipping has on conversion rates and cart sizes.

 The Impact of Free Shipping on Conversion Rates and Cart Sizes

 Usability Sciences conducted a study on shipping costs with one of their online retail clients.
 They found two main reasons customers abandon a cart.
 First, customers abandoned when they couldn’t find what they were looking for; second, customers abandoned when shipping options weren’t acceptable.
 Here are more details from the study:

 Our study found that 56% of all shoppers browsed for products, but only 19% placed an item in their cart.
 The most cited reason for this first level of abandonment was, “I can’t find what I’m looking for.”
-Of this 19% only 7% of shoppers completed their transaction.
+Of this 19%, only 7% of shoppers completed their transactions.
 The most cited reason for this second level of abandonment was, “the shipping costs and options were unacceptable.”